AdaiasMagdiel/raylib-examples/README.md

 # Raylib Examples

-This repository contains a compilation of [raylib library](https://github.com/raysan5/raylib) examples tailored for the Windows environment.
+This repository contains a compilation of [raylib library](https://github.com/raysan5/raylib) examples that I start to make tailored for the Windows environment.
 Run the `compile.bat` file with the example folder as argument to facilitate the compilation of the corresponding example.

 ## Getting Started